Clean Water. Safe Pressure.

 Nitrate

-Nitrate parametric value: 50 mg/L (as NO3).
-Acute health risk , causes methaemoglobinaemia (blue baby syndrome) in infants.
-Sources include agricultural runoff and fertiliser contamination, particularly in groundwater abstraction zones.
-Seasonal variation is common.
-Argus tracks seasonal patterns and triggers early warnings when nitrate levels trend upward during spring application periods.
+Nitrate (as nitrogen) MCL: 10 mg/L. Acute health risk , causes methemoglobinemia (blue baby syndrome) in infants.
+Sources include agricultural runoff, septic system leachate, and fertiliser contamination.
+Seasonal variation is common in systems with surface water sources or shallow wells.
+Argus tracks seasonal patterns and triggers early warnings when nitrate levels trend upward during spring runoff periods.

 Pressure Where You Need It.
 Leak Detection Where You Do Not.

 Distribution system pressure is the invisible driver of water loss and infrastructure damage.
-Every 0.7 bar of excess pressure increases leak flow rates by approximately 7% and accelerates pipe deterioration.
-Conversely, pressure below 1.5 bar creates health hazards through potential backflow and cross-connection contamination.
-Argus monitors pressure zones in real time, integrates with PRV and booster pump SCADA, and deploys district metered area (DMA) water balance analysis per IWA best practice to detect leaks that acoustic methods miss , including the low-flow leaks on plastic pipe that cost utilities millions in non-revenue water annually.
+Every 10 PSI of excess pressure increases leak flow rates by approximately 7% and accelerates pipe deterioration.
+Conversely, pressure below 20 PSI creates health hazards through potential backflow and cross-connection contamination.
+Argus monitors pressure zones in real time, integrates with PRV and booster pump SCADA, and deploys district-metered area (DMA) water balance analysis to detect leaks that acoustic methods miss , including the low-flow leaks on plastic pipe that cost utilities millions in non-revenue water annually.

 Pressure Zone 1 - Low Elevation